What We Do

 Download a more detailed project information sheet on the Elevated Water Storage Tower Project (PDF 155 kb) .

 Scope of Work

 In meeting minimum water pressure standards, as set forth by DC Water, the new elevated water storage tower for the proposed Anacostia 2nd high service area must have an overflow elevation of 310 feet above mean sea level, which will in turn require a tower approximately 170 feet above grade.
 The tank also requires a volume of at least 2 million gallons in order to provide sufficient water storage during emergencies and to meet daily demand.

-Construction is anticipated to start in Fall 2014 and be completed by Fall 2016.
+Construction activities will start in May 2016 and be completed by May 2018.